Proper Preparation Allows You to Keep Control

 Most people who reach old age come to a point at which they are no longer in a position to handle all of their affairs on their own.
 In many cases this incapacity is due to dementia or other cognitive impairments associated with the elderly.
-At that point, the decisions they’ve made with their estate planning attorney can have major repercussions on their lifestyle and the handling of their wealth.
+At that point, the decisions they’ve made with their elder law lawyer or trusts attorney can have major repercussions on their lifestyle and the handling of their wealth.

 Take Alex for example.
 Long before Alex retired from his long and successful career as an IT manager at a large corporation, he put a cursory estate plan in place with a will detailing who would get which of his assets upon his death.
 But, Alex didn’t update his plan as he aged.
 In his late seventies, he developed Alzheimer’s and it became unclear to his family how to proceed with his medical care and wealth management.
 Since Alex did not formally choose an individual to be in control of his affairs in the event of incapacity, it falls upon the court to appoint a guardian or conservator.
 Unfortunately, that’s where things get complicated.